DataScienceINDIA-COM/NeuroSync/README.md

 ### Issues
 - "Securing Cloud Functions" is a broad topic.
 The current implementation focuses on the security of Genkit flows as called from Next.js server actions.
 If specific, independently deployed Cloud Functions exist or are planned, their security (e.g., auth triggers, HTTP auth checks) needs to be addressed separately.
 - `IntegrationService` currently simulates OAuth and API calls.
 Real implementation will require actual OAuth libraries and API client logic for each platform.
 Secure token storage (beyond localStorage for production) should be considered.
 - FCM Service Worker (`public/firebase-messaging-sw.js`) requires manual configuration of Firebase project credentials.
+This is a frequent point of error if not kept in sync with `.env.local`.
 - `NEXT_PUBLIC_FIREBASE_VAPID_KEY` must be correctly set in `.env.local` for web push notifications to function.
+- Persistent "API key not valid" errors indicate that `.env.local` might not be correctly populated or the Next.js dev server was not restarted after changes.

 ### NeuroSync Project Roadmap